PhatDot1/FOMO_Mantle_Deployment/README.md

 ## What We’ve Built

-FOMO Insurance is live on **Etherlink testnet** and consists of a multi-user flow:
+FOMO Insurance is live on **Mantle testnet** and consists of a multi-user flow:

 ### Seller Flow (Policy Creation)
 - User selects token, amount, and three terms: